Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention: Experiment

 We designed our experiment based on the previous studies by Smith and Handy~\cite{Smith-Handy2014, Smith-Handy2016} and Mizuho et al.~\cite{Mizuho-etal2024tvcg1, Mizuho-etal2024tvcg2}.
 On the first day of the experiment (Day 1), participants participated in an IS trial in which they memorized the Tagalog--Japanese word pairs.
 Subsequently, they completed five RP trials (RP1--5), during which they were tested and received feedback.
 One week later, on the second day (Day 2), the participants underwent an FT trial in a real environment, which assessed their retention and forgetting.

 We compared constant and varied avatar conditions using a between-participants design (\Cref{fig:design}).
 In the constant avatar condition, the same avatar was used throughout the six VR trials (IS and RP1--5).
 In contrast, the varied avatar condition involved using a different avatar for each trial.
 We primarily compared the proportion of correct answers in RP1--5 and FT.
-We hypothesized that the constant avatar condition exhibited better recall performance than the varied avatar condition during the RP trials due to the reinstatement effect.
-Conversely, we hypothesized that the participants under the varied avatar condition would forget less and recall better in the FT due to the multiple-context effect.